NikolayDachev/jadm/README.md

 jamd just pars /etc/jail.conf file also use FreeBSD integradted zfs functunality, bsdinstall for jail creations (also src) and freebsd jail tools

-jadm create custom jail.conf file with initinstall function (make backup) in order which can be parsed also leave availability for /etc/jail.conf custom config.
+jadm create custom jail.conf file with initsetup() function (make backup) in order which can be parsed also leave availability for /etc/jail.conf custom config.

 jadm use zpool and zfs for jail envoirment also bridge interface for vnet network